Terms and Conditions

 2.15.
 “Approved Provider:” means any supplier authorized by CFORTH to provide BSM (“Business Support Materials”) to DBOs or use BSM with Prospects.

-CFORTH is a values-based Company that prides itself on the quality and character of its Travel and Lifestyle Advocates (hereinafter referred to as “DBO”).
+CFORTH is a values-based Company that prides itself on the quality and character of DBOs.
 The following guidelines help ensure a uniform standard of excellence throughout our organization.
-Every CFORTH DBOs are expected to practice the following ethical behavior when acting in the name of the Company:
+All CFORTH DBOs are expected to practice the following ethical behavior when acting in the name of the Company: